SMS Meaning in Business Messaging (And How It Works)

 If you need to send automatic text reminders, answer customer questions, or forward order confirmations to dozens or hundreds of people, P2P texting isn’t enough.

 SMS providers like Textellent allow you to move beyond the one-on-one limitation.
-You can still keep the personal tone of P2P SMS but with more control, organization, and reach.
+You can still keep the personal tone of P2P SMS, but with more control, organization, and reach.

 Application-to-Person SMS